 Gluten-Free Brown Sugar Cookies are a delicious spin on the classic sugar cookies.
 They are soft, chewy, and absolutely delicious.
 Made with brown sugar which gives them a chewy texture.
-The added sprinkles are optional but a fun addition.
+These cookies are delicious year around, not just during the holiday season.
+Plus the added sprinkles are optional but a fun addition.
 The dough can be made by hand or with a stand mixer.

 Depending on which size of cookie scoop you use, this recipe will give you 2 dozen brown sugar cookies (2 tablespoon scoop) or one dozen (3 tablespoon scoop).